cubangnocchi/Pro001/README.md

       > Handles image building and [printing](./Resourses/Visual/Image.cs#L47).
 Consists of a two-dimensional array of [pixels](./Resourses/Visual/Pixel.cs).

     - **[Pixel.cs](./Resourses/Visual/Pixel.cs)**
       > Represents a single pixel that consists of two characters, background color, and character color.
-(In the console, two characters something near to a square)
+(In the console, two characters are something near to a square).
-      >
-      > [⚠️] Colors are not implemented yet.

     - **[TextBox.cs](./Resourses/Visual/TextBox.cs)**
       > [⚠️] will manage text display within the game.